MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug background processes.md

 The background process of debugging involves the `.vscode/launch.json` and `.vscode/tasks.json` files, which controls the entire local debug workflow.

-* The `launch.json` file configures the debugger in Visual Studio Code (VS).
-VS Code runs the compound configurations preLaunchTask, Pre Debug Check, and Start All, which is defined in `.vscode/tasks.json` file.
+* The `launch.json` file configures the debugger in Visual Studio Code.
+Visual Studio Code runs the compound configurations preLaunchTask, Pre Debug Check, and Start All, which is defined in `.vscode/tasks.json` file.
-* VS Code launches the debuggers specified in the compound configurations, such as Attach to bot, Attach to backend, Attach to Frontend, and launch bot.
+* Visual Studio Code launches the debuggers specified in the compound configurations, such as Attach to bot, Attach to backend, Attach to Frontend, and launch bot.
 * Microsoft Edge or Chrome debugger launches a new browser instance and opens a web page to load Teams client.

 ## Prerequisites